 Borneol in Everyday Life

+The list of potential borneol uses is long and diverse.
 A core element in Chinese herbal medicine, borneol is used to facilitate digestion, improve circulation, and ease pain brought on by rheumatic diseases.
 Chinese herbalists also use the bitter tasting terpene to treat bronchitis, coughs, and colds while recognizing its stress-relieving qualities.
 For this reason, acupuncturists may burn borneol as a moxa to apply topically.
 A moxa is made from mugwort leaves and other ingredients to be applied on or above the skin.
-In traditional Chinese medicine, borneol is associated with the heart, lungs, liver, and spleen meridians or energy centers.
+In traditional Chinese medicine, the borneol is associated with the heart, lungs, liver, and spleen meridians or energy centers.

 In contrast, borneol may be used as an active ingredient in insect repellants, even shielding against serious mosquito-borne illnesses like West Nile virus.
 But while its scent is toxic for bugs, it has a much different effect on us.
 Some people compare the sensory experience of borneol to walking through a forest of minty balsam fir trees.
 This refreshing sensation makes borneol a key component of many therapeutic-grade essential oils.
 For example, thyme borneol oil bears a fresh yet spicy and powerful fragrance.
 Contemporary uses of thyme borneol oil include as a stimulant for the immune system as well as the traditional Chinese uses for the digestive system and to treat respiratory illnesses.
 Besides thyme, borneol also naturally occurs in ginger, rosemary, sage, camphor, marjoram and mugwort.
 So, you may have experienced borneol before if you’ve ever received an aromatherapy massage with herbal oils.